microsoft/maro/docs/source/key_components/rl_toolkit.rst

 losing precious data in the case of all workers reporting back at roughly the same time, we also provide the option to continue to receive after receiving the minimum number of results, but with a timeout to keep the wait time upperbounded.
 Note that the transition from the policy update phase to the data collection phase is still strictly synchronous.
-This means that in the case of the policy instances distributed amongst a set of trainer nodes, the central controller waits until all trainers report back with the latest policy states before starting the next cycle.
+This means that in the case of the policy instances distributed amongst a set of worker nodes, the central controller waits until all workers report back with the latest policy states before starting the next cycle.